-However, children and adolescents in growing age, people suffering from blood loss, some chronic diseases, and even menstruating women, might need to complement their balanced diet with nutritional supplements.
+However, children and adolescents of growing age, people suffering from blood loss, some chronic diseases, and even menstruating women, might need to complement their balanced diet with nutritional supplements.

-Ideally, you should take iron supplements before eating so that food does not hinder the body’s ability to absorb it.
-Some people might experience secondary symptoms such as mild stomach pain.
-If this happens to you, it is advised to eat some food before taking an iron supplement.
+Ideally, you should take iron supplements before eating so that food does not hinder the body’s ability to absorb it, or you might experience secondary symptoms such as mild stomach pain.

-The use of iron supplements has proven useful against fatigue even in people who do not suffer from this iron deficiency (source: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5892776/)
+The use of iron supplements has proven useful against fatigue even in people who do not suffer from this iron deficiency.

-Remember that an iron rich diet complemented with some supplements can help you maintain the appropriate iron levels.
-Your body, skin, nails and breathing will notice the benefits of stable iron levels.
+Remember that an iron-rich diet complemented with some supplements can help you maintain appropriate iron levels.
+Your body, skin, nails, and breathing will notice the benefits of stable iron levels.